transientlunatic/notes-dynamics/newtonian.rst

    :symbol: m

    Mass is a quantity which measures an object's resistance to acceleration.

-.. physics:quantity:: Position
-   :dimensions: L
-   :symbol: :math:\vec{x}

-   The location of an object is the coordinate of an object in a specified coordinate system.

 The position of a particle can change over time.
 In Newtonian mechanics time is assumed to be *absolute*, and the geometry of space is therefore *Euclidean*.